-The physically-based surface energy balance model ForHyM2 (Forest Hydrology Model v.2, Arp and Yin, 1992; Yin and Arp, 1993) was selected to simulate daily GST from meteorological data.
+Yin and Arp, 1993) was selected to simulate daily GST from the reference and projected climate data.
+This physically based model is capable of simulating the complex relationship between future climate change and the lower atmosphere-surface energy exchange.
 ForHyM was originally developed for simulating water fluxes through shallow forest soils; this model successfully reproduced data from a deciduous forest in Ontario, Canada, and a coniferous forest in Quebec, Canada (Arp and Yin, 1992).
 Yin and Arp (1993) later developed ForSTeM, to simulate soil temperature.
 ForSTeM was created to be coupled to ForHyM, and these two models with subsequent revisions are collectively referred to as ForHyM2.
-ForHyM2 has been applied at many other sites (e.g. Balland et al., 2006; Bhatti et al., 2000; Houle et al., 2002; Meng et al., 1995; Oja et al., 1995) to simulate hydrologic fluxes and/or soil temperatures; model simulations closely agreed with field observations.
+ForHyM2 has been applied at many other sites (e.g. Balland et al., 2006; Bhatti et al., 2000; Houle et al., 2002; Meng et al., 1995; Oja et al., 1995) to simulate hydrologic fluxes and/or soil temperatures; at all of these sites, model simulations closely agreed with field observations.
 ForHyM2 has also performed well at simulating snowpack depths under various forest canopies (Balland et al., 2006; Houle et al., 2002).

-ForHyM2 requires daily AT, precipitation, and relatively few site characteristics for input conditions; thus simulations can be performed without extensive field work or site parameterization.
-Simulations can be started without initial conditions provided that the first timestep is not during a period with snow on the ground.
+ForHyM2 requires daily AT, precipitation, and relatively few site characteristics for input conditions.
+Thus, simulations can be performed without extensive field work or site parameterisation.
+GST simulations can be started without initial conditions, provided that the first time step is not during a period with snow on the ground.
 ForHyM2 simulations were conducted in a simplified manner (one-dimensional) with the entire catchment represented as a point; thus surface heterogeneities were ignored.
-The observed climate data and the downscaled projected climate data were used to drive the ForHyM2 simulations on a daily time step.
+The observed climate data and downscaled projected climate data were utilised to drive the ForHyM2 simulations on a daily time step.
 The GST was taken as the temperature of the forest floor surface.
-A more detailed description of the ForHyM2 model mechanics and input parameters is included in the Supplement.
+A more detailed description of the ForHyM2 model mechanics and input parameters is included in the supplementary material.